 Congratulations, you’ve got your full licence!
-Enjoy your new freedom but remember that passing your driving test does not mean you know everything: it’s the first step in learning to be a skilled driver.
-You’ll keep learning as long as you’re driving.
+Enjoy your new freedom but remember that passing your driving test does not mean you know everything there is to know about driving: it’s the first step in learning to be a skilled driver.
+You’ll keep learning as long as you’re driving and you should reflect on your experiences, so that you learn from them.

-It’s a fact that new drivers are most likely to be involved in incidents on the road, so make sure you follow the Safety code for new drivers on GOV.UK.
-It’s designed to help keep you safe in the first year after you pass your test.
+The statistics tell us that new drivers are most likely to be involved in incidents on the road during their first year of driving unsupervised, so have a look at the Safety code for new drivers on GOV.UK.
+It’s designed to help keep you safe after you pass your test.

-Although you’ll have learned about driving on a motorway, as a learner driver your experience will be limited.
+Although you’ve learned about driving on a motorway, as a learner (and depending on where you live), any experience you may have had with your instructor will have been limited.
 Find out more about motorway driving.
-You could also ask your instructor for a motorway driving lesson so you can get some experience before driving on a motorway on your own.
+Ask your instructor for a motorway driving lesson so that you can get more experience before driving on a motorway on your own.

-You’re also likely to find yourself driving in weather conditions that you have not driven in before.
-Take care when driving in conditions you're not familiar with.
+You’re also likely to find yourself driving in weather conditions that you’ve not driven in before.
+Take care when driving in conditions you’re not familiar with: remember the more speed, the more time it will take to stop.

-When you’ve got your full licence, there are advanced driving skills you can start to learn.
+Now you have your pink licence, there are more advanced driving skills you can start to learn.
 As well as making you safer as a driver, doing extra training can give you discounts on car insurance.
 See our Further training advice for more information.

 The Official DVSA Guide to Driving – the essential skills is a really useful reference book to help you improve your skills and remind you about what you learned before you passed your test.